How Much Does It Cost to Charge An Electric Car

 If you’re still on the fence about switching to an EV from a gas-powered car, doing some research on charging vs. gas prices will help you decide.

-If you’re driving around 1,183 miles per month, you would use about 394 kWh.
-Multiply that by 15 cents and you’ll get $59 as the average cost of charging an electric car.
+If you drive around 1,183 miles per month, you will use about 394 kWh.
+By multiplying that by the average rate of 15 cents per kWh, you can expect to pay around $59 per month to charge your electric car.

-At 1,183 miles per month, you'll have to refuel a gas tank more than three times and spend around $144.
-That’s a 40% increase compared to charging an EV!
+Now, let's compare this to the cost of charging an electric vehicle.
+If you're driving around 1,183 miles per month, you'll have to make a trip to the gas station more than three times and spend around $144.
+This is a significant cost increase when compared to charging an EV.

-Costs of Charging at Home
+Costs of Charging an Electric Vehicle at Home

 Costs of Level 2 and Fast Charging